How It Works | The Children's Business Fair UK

 How much effort have you put into your application?
 The more detail you add to your application gives us a stronger indication of how well you know your business and how passionate you are.

-• This event is designed to give young entrepreneurs the experience of creating a business and selling their products.
+This event is designed to give young entrepreneurs the real experience of creating a business and selling their own products.

-• If a parent is found creating a business for participants or selling or promoting their product or service, the business will not be eligible for a prize.
+If a parent is found creating the business, selling products or promoting on their behalf, the business will not be eligible for an award.

 • Yes.
-We have awards in specific categories: Best Product, Best Stand, Best Sales Pitch and Customer’s Choice (voted by the public).
+We have awards in specific categories: Best Product, Best Stand, Best Sales Pitch and Customers’ Choice.

 • All entries will be automatically entered into the competition.